nehcgnak/CrackingMachineLearningInterview/README.md

         Semantic Segmentation is the segmentation of an image based on Type of Objects
 ![](https://miro.medium.com/max/2436/0*QeOs5RvXlkbDkLOy.png)
 #### What is Instance Segmentation?
-        Same as Semantic, although with Objects (with respectable ID's)
+        Same as Semantic, although with objects (with respectable ID's)

 #### What is Imperative and Symbolic Programming?
 ![](https://slideplayer.com/slide/14913960/91/images/17/Imperative+vs+Symbolic+Programming.jpg)